-Alternatively direct sow squash seeds outdoors from May once the soil has warmed at a depth of 2cm (¾") and a distance of 90cm (36") apart.
-Sow 2 seeds per hole and thin out the weakest seedling per station after germination.
+Alternatively direct sow squash seeds outdoors during May once the soil has warmed at a depth of 2cm (¾") and a distance of 90cm (36") apart.
 Ideally grow under cloches until squash plants are established.

 Despatch: Within 24 hours applies to orders placed online from Sunday to Thursday.
 Orders placed online on Friday or Saturday will be despatched on Monday.
 Please note that for Bank Holiday weekends, orders placed Friday to Sunday will be despatched on Tuesday.Plants, bulbs, corms, tubers, shrubs, trees, potatoes etc are delivered at the appropriate time for planting and will be stated on the product page or in your order acknowledgement page and email.

 Orders for packets of seed incur a P&P charge of £1.95.

 Orders which include any other products will incur a P&P charge of £4.95.

 Where an order includes both packets of seeds and other products a maximum P&P charge of £6.90 will apply - regardless of the number of items ordered.